AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/google-pubsub.md

 To create a base connection ID, make a POST request to the `/connections` endpoint while providing your [!DNL PubSub] authentication credentials as part of the request parameters.

-During this step, you can define the data that your account has access to by providing a topic ID.
-Only the subscriptions associated with that topic ID will be accessible.
+The [!DNL PubSub] source allows you to specify the type of access that you want to allow during authentication.
+You can set up your account to have root access or restrict access to a particular [!DNL PubSub] topic and subscription.

 >[!NOTE]
 >
 >Principal (roles) assigned to a pubsub project are inherited in all of the topics and subscriptions created inside a [!DNL PubSub] project.
 If you want to add a principal (role) to have access to a specific topic, then that principal (role) must also be added to the topic's corresponding subscription as well.
-For more information, read the [[!DNL PubSub] documentation on access control](https://cloud.google.com/pubsub/docs/access-control).
+For more information, read the [[!DNL PubSub] documentation on access control](<https://cloud.google.com/pubsub/docs/access-control>).

 **API format**